- 1964 Shelby Cobra 289 for sale

 It’s thought that the Cobra had covered 27,000 miles by that time, and Turner kept his cherished car for more than 30 years.
 In 1987, he had a cosmetic restoration carried out by Gary Hunt, a process that included retrimming the interior.
 That effort was rewarded with a third-place prize in the Cobra class at the SAAC-15 concours in Dearborn in July 1990.

 The Cobra covered only about 1000 miles during Turner’s long ownership and in 2009 it was sold to Jerry Chandler in California.
 When Mr Chandler died three years later, it was sold via auction to a new owner in Europe and was kept in The Netherlands.
 While there, it received work including a differential and suspension rebuild, before being sold to its most recent owner in 2017 at the RM Sotheby’s Battersea auction.

-This Cobra 289 is now being offered for sale with a continuous known history from new.
+This Cobra 289 is now being offered for sale at The Classic Motor Hub with a continuous known history from new.
 It benefits from the upgrades that were made during the model’s production run, such as rack-and-pinion steering, as well as being specified with factory options such as twin four-barrel carburettors.
 It still has its original radio and antenna, as well as the jack and hammer, and it’s thought that it has covered just over 30,000 miles since being delivered to the US in 1964.

 The story of the Cobra has long since passed into automotive legend.
 Former racer Carroll Shelby – winner of the 1959 Le Mans 24 Hours in a works Aston Martin – approached AC with the idea of dropping Ford’s latest V8 engine into the British marque’s venerable Ace chassis, which could trace its roots back to the early 1950s.
 It was a simple but extremely effective idea, and the Cobra became a performance icon.